Computer Games Research Group

-The Group’s research not only relates to computer games, but also focuses on addressing a range of industry issues, from technique issues faced by game developers to the issues of scalability and responsiveness involved in the development of massively multiplayer online games (MMOG).
+The Group’s research not only relates to computer games, but also focuses on addressing a range of related computing and industry issues, from technique issues faced by developers to those involving the development of novel methods in AI, Computer Vision, VR and AR, Rendering and Visualisation, and HCI.

-Although the Computer Games Research Group has a diverse range of research interests, a central theme of the Group’s work is technology leverage – the provision of software technologies and tools, which allow game techniques to be developed, integrated and used effectively within a range of applications.
+Although the Computer Games Research Group has a diverse range of research interests, a central theme of the Group’s work is technology leverage – the provision of software technologies and tools, which allow novel techniques to be developed, integrated and used effectively within a range of industrial applications.

 Thanks to this focus, the Group’s research has gained international recognition in a number of areas, including:

-The solutions generated by the Computer Games Research Group in relation to these research areas are used within the games industry, the broadcasting industry, animation technology and also within the education and training sector.
+The solutions generated by the Computer Games Research Group in relation to these research areas are used within the games industry, the broadcasting industry, animation technology and also within the health, education and training sectors.

-In the most recent research assessment (Research Excellence Framework 2014), the Computer Games Research Group led one of the key themes, Entertainment Computing, in the Computer Science and Informatics submission.
-48% of this Unit of Assessment was rated as internationally excellent, whilst 80% of the research impact was ranked as having high impacts in terms of reach and significance.
+In the most recent research assessment (Research Excellence Framework 2021), the Computer Games Research Group led one of the key themes, Entertainment Computing, in the Computer Science and Informatics submission.
+80% of our research outputs (or publications) and 75% of our research impact within this unit were rated as being world leading or internationally excellent.

 Find out more about our research staff